swiftlang/swift-evolution/proposals/0303-swiftpm-extensible-build-tools.md

     /// directories for cache files and other file system content that either
     /// it or the command will need. var pluginWorkDirectory: Path { get }

+    /// The path of the directory into which built products associated with
+    /// the target are written.
+    var builtProductsDirectory: Path { get }

     /// Looks up and returns the path of a named command line executable tool.
     /// The executable must be provided by an executable target or a binary
     /// target on which the package plugin target depends.
-Throws an error if
+This function throws
-    /// the tool cannot be found.
+    /// an error if the tool cannot be found.
 The lookup is case sensitive. func tool(named name: String) throws -> ToolInfo

     /// Information about a particular tool that is available to a plugin.